Epic2077/javascript-practice-roadmap/week-2/question.md

-# 🌟 Mission: The Novice Developer's Challenge
+# 🌟 Mission: The Problem Solver Developer's Challenge

 Welcome to your second JavaScript mission!
 Each stage will help you build your skills step by step.
 Enjoy the journey! 🎮